satra/NiPyPe-Paper/nipype_paper.rst

 articles are inadequate for reproducing results.
-To address these issues, we present NiPyPe (Neuroimaging in Python: Pipelines and Interfaces), an open-source, community-developed, Python-based software package.
+To address these issues, we present NiPyPe (Neuroimaging in Python: Pipelines and Interfaces), an open-source, community-developed, Python-based software package and scriptable library.
 NiPyPe solves the issues by providing Interfaces to existing neuroimaging software with uniform usage semantics and by facilitating interaction between these packages using Workflows.
 NiPyPe provides an environment that encourages interactive exploration of algorithms, eases the design of Workflows within and between packages, allows rapid comparative development of algorithms and reduces the learning curve necessary to use different packages.
-NiPyPe supports both local execution on multicore machines and remote execution on clusters, without additional scripting.
+NiPyPe supports both local and remote execution on multicore machines and clusters, without additional scripting.
 NiPyPe is distributed with a BSD License allowing anyone unrestricted usage.
-An open, community-driven development philosophy allows rapid adaptation of the software to address the varied needs of the evolving neuroimaging community, especially in the context of increasing demand for reproducible research.
+An open, community-driven development philosophy allows the software to quickly adapt and address the varied needs of the evolving neuroimaging community, especially in the context of increasing demand for reproducible research.

 Keywords: neuroimaging, data processing, workflow, pipeline, reproducible research, python